-(Pursuant to Regulation 34(3) and Schedule V Para C clause (10)(i) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015
+(pursuant to Regulation 34(3) and Schedule V Para C clause (10)(i) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015)

-To.

-The Members of

-1st Floor, Sambhaav House,

-Opp.
-Chief Justice's Bungalow,
+To, The Members of Nila Infrastructures Limited 1st Floor, Sambhaav House, Opp.
+Chief Justice's Bungalow, Bodakdev, Ahmedabad -380015

-Bodakdev, Ahmedabad - 380015

-We have examined the relevant registers, records, forms, returns and disclosures received from the Directors of Nila Infrastructures Limited having CIN: L45201GJ1990PLC013417 and having registered office at 1st Floor, Sambhaav House, Opp.
-Chief Justice's Bungalow, Bodakdev, Ahmedabad -380015. (hereinafter referred to as 'the Company'), produced before us by the Company for the purpose of issuing this Certificate, in accordance with Regulation 34(3) read with Schedule V Para-C Sub clause 10(i) of the Securities Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+We have examined the relevant registers, records, forms, returns and disclosures received from the Directors of Nila Infrastructures Limited having CIN: L45201GJ1990PLC013417 and having registered office at First Floor, Sambhaav House, Opp Judges Bunglows, Bodakdev, Ahmedabad -380015. (hereinafter referred to as 'the Company'), produced before us by the Company for the purpose of issuing this Certificate, in accordance with Regulation 34(3) read with Schedule V Para-C Sub clause 10(i) of the Securities Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-In our opinion and to the best of our information and according to the verifications (including Directors Identification Number (DIN) status at the portal www.mca.gov.in) as considered necessary and explanations furnished to us by the Company & its officers, We hereby certify that none of the Directors on the Board of the Company as stated below for the Financial Year ending on 31st March, 2019 have been debarred or disqualified from being appointed or continuing as Directors of companies by the Securities and Exchange Board of India, Ministry of Corporate Affairs or any such other Statutory Authority.
+In our opinion and to the best of our information and according to the verifications (including Directors Identification Number (DIN) status at the portal www.mca.gov.in) as considered necessary and explanations furnished to us by the Company & its officers, We hereby certify that none of the Directors on the Board of the Company as stated below for the Financial Year ending on 31 March 2020 have been debarred or disqualified from being appointed or continuing as Directors of companies by the Securities and Exchange Board of India (SEBI), Ministry of Corporate Affairs (MCA) or any such other Statutory Authority.

-Sr. No. Name of Director DIN Date of appointment in Company 1 Manojbhai Bhupatbhai Vadodaria 00092053 26/02/1990 2 Kiranbhai Bhupatbhai Vadodaria 00092067 30/07/2009 3 Dilip Dahyabhai Patel 01523277 30/07/2009 4 Shyamal Shivkumar Joshi 00005766 14/08/2010 5 Harcharansingh Pratapsingh Jamdar 00062081 29/05/2014 6 Foram Bhanukumar Mehta 07140346 28/03/2015 7 Ashokkumar Ramdayalchand Bhandari 01802390 08/02/2017
+Sr. No. Name of Director DIN Date of appointment in Company 1 Mr. Manojbhai Bhupatbhai Vadodaria 00092053 26/02/1990 2 Mr. Kiranbhai Bhupatbhai Vadodaria 00092067 30/07/2009 3 Mr. Dilip Dahyabhai Patel 01523277 30/07/2009 4 Mr. Shyamal Shivkumar Joshi 00005766 14/08/2010 5 Ms. Foram Bhanukumar Mehta 07140346 28/03/2015 6 Mr. Ashokkumar Ramdayalchand Bhandari 01802390 08/02/2017